lalitsom/juslearn/README.md

 Each folder is named after the topic it covers.
 Each folder contains a README.md file that explains the topic in detail.

+Only CPU folder has a README.md file that contains assignments and code snippets.
+Other folders will be updated soon.

 ## Topics
 - [CPU](CPU/README.md)
 - [Memory](Memory/README.md)